nofitnessforpurpose/TopSlotPower01/README.md

  - Memory protection system

 #### USB-C
 A USB-C connection is provided using basic 5 Volt capability only to provide maximum compatibility and obviate endpoint power management systems.
 A high quality buck boost power system with additional over voltage protection.
-Provides an additional feature to protect against USB-C Power Delivery over voltage scenarios.
+Provides an additional feature to protect against potential USB-C Power Delivery over voltage scenarios.

 #### Barrel Jack
 A classic Barrel Jack (5.5 mm outer, 2.0 mm pin) connector for the ~10.4 Volt 175 milli Amp centre positive pin power supply is located to be compatible with the classic Top Slot Case.
 The Barrel Jack connections are brought to 2 header pins on the left of the PCB to permit alternate power sources to be readily accommodated.
 (This is the same connector used on the classic Arduino Uno and Mega boards).